appharbor/ConsolR/README.md

 When the ConsolR nuget package is installed three application settings will be added to your web.config in the `<appSettings>` section:

-* `consolr.executiontimeout`: The maximum amount of time (in seconds) before the connection and code execution will time out.
+* `consolr.executiontimeout`: The maximum amount of time (in seconds) before the connection and code execution will time out (default: 30).
+* `consolr.rootPath`: The root path under which ConsolR will be accessible (default: "consolr")
-* `consolr.username`: The username used for accessing ConsolR.
+* `consolr.username`: The username used for accessing ConsolR (default: "foo").
-* `consolr.password`: The password used for accessing ConsolR.
+* `consolr.password`: The password used for accessing ConsolR (default: "bar").

 Make sure to change these username and password before deploying the application to production servers.